rage/java-programming/data/week4/3-introduction-to-object-oriented-programming.md

 <img src="../img/diagrams/part4.1-classdiagram-person-name-age-constructor-print.png">

 The method `printPerson` contains one line of code that makes use of the instance variables `name` and `age` -- the class diagram says nothing about its internal implementations.
 Instance variables are referred to with the prefix `this`.
-All of the object's variables are visible and available from within the method.
+All the object's variables are visible and available from within the method.

 Let's create three persons in the main program and request them to print themselves: